What License do You Need to Hunt Duck in Indiana?

 Additional Permits or Stamps for Hunting Duck

-Beyond the Indiana hunting license and the Federal Duck Stamp, hunters must also register with the Harvest Information Program (HIP).
+In addition to an Indiana hunting license, hunters must have an Indiana waterfowl stamp privilege, a free Harvest Information Program (HIP) number, and—if 16 or older—a Federal Duck Stamp to hunt ducks and geese in Indiana.
 This federal program helps wildlife agencies collect data on migratory bird harvests and is mandatory for all migratory bird hunters, including those hunting ducks.

-Indiana does not require a special duck permit or entry into a lottery or draw system for duck hunting.
+Indiana does not require a separate statewide “duck permit,” but several state properties offer reserved waterfowl hunts that are allocated through a drawing or online application process.
 However, compliance with HIP registration is essential before hunting migratory birds.

 To summarize, the additional permits or stamps required include: